janoglezcampos/llvm-yx-callobfuscator/README.md

 > * [TODO](#todo)

 ## Setup
-This setup is written for Windows, but it should be possible to setup this environment in Linux easily (still output executables can only be built for Windows x64).
-This was tested with LLVM 16.x and 17.x.
+This instructions are written for Windows, but it should be possible to setup this environment in Linux easily (still output executables can only be built for Windows x64).
+Tested with LLVM 16.x and 17.x.

-All the commands run in the following steps are supossed to be used in an MSYS2 terminal ie they have Linux format.
+All the commands described in the following steps are supossed to be used in an MSYS2 terminal ie they have Linux format.

 * **Dependencies**:

-    To be able to compile this project, we mainly need 2 things: LLVM and CMAKE.
+    To be able to compile this project, we mainly need 2 things: LLVM (libraries and headers, along with some tools) and CMAKE.

-    LLVM can be either compiled from source, downloaded from the LLVM releases, or installed through MSYS2.
-For a guide on how to compile LLVM from source and compile a basic plugin, [see this](https://github.com/janoglezcampos/llvm-pass-plugin-skeleton?tab=readme-ov-file#llvm-optimization-pass-skeleton).
+    LLVM libraries and tools can be either compiled from source, downloaded from the LLVM releases, or installed through MSYS2 (using pacman).
+To make it easier, here we will use MSYS2.
 We also need to set up CMAKE and our build tools.
 Clang is required to compile the helpers library.
 For the linker, we don't care too much.
 Lastly, as a generator, I prefer Ninja, but make, nmake or msbuild will work.

     Everything listed above can be installed with pacman by using MSYS2.